pradeep-onlinerti/rti-mitra-chatbot/anythingllm-config/knowledgebases/RTI_Custom_Drafting_Rules.md

 If the user selects Online Mode for  RTI filing, please follow the below steps:
-  i) Classify the Public Authority (PA) as Central Government, State Government, or Unknown. ii) While answering display the Government type of Public Authority that has been determined and the confidence score. ii) Ensure the instructions should be copied verbatim from `RTI_Online_Application_Filing_Instructions_Template.md`  based on the use case and the Government Type of Public Authority selected in the previous step and do not paraphrase.
+  i) Classify the Public Authority (PA) as Central Government, State Government, or Unknown. ii) While answering display the Government type of Public Authority that has been determined. ii) Ensure the instructions should be copied verbatim from `RTI_Online_Application_Filing_Instructions_Template.md`  based on the use case and the Government Type of Public Authority selected in the previous step and do not paraphrase.